Get data from model-driven apps in Dynamics 365 on the portal

-One of the most distinguishing features surrounding the portal capabilities introduced in Dynamics 365 Online 2016 Update 1 is the ability to render—and allow the manipulation of—Dynamics 365 data on an internally facing or externally facing portal website.
+One of the most distinguishing features surrounding the Dynamics 365 Portals 2016 Update 1 is the ability to render—and allow the manipulation of— data on an internally facing or externally facing portal website.
 In this section, we will profile the entities that provide the foundation of this functionality and discuss the steps necessary to achieve it.

-This functionality can be taken advantage of for many reasons and use cases, but a common example of how this can be leveraged would be to build a new form under the Lead entity within the Dynamics 365 Customize the System interface, then create an entity form record that can be surfaced on the portal to capture lead data through a contact page or some type of information request page.
-In fact, this specific example is used for the default Contact Us page within the portals available in the December 2016 Update for Dynamics 365 (online) release.
+This functionality can be taken advantage of for many reasons and use cases, but a common example of how this can be leveraged would be to build a new form under the Lead entity within the Customize the System interface, then create an entity form record that can be surfaced on the portal to capture lead data through a contact page or some type of information request page.
+In fact, this specific example is used for the default Contact Us page within the portals available in the December 2016 Update.
 Other examples include using an entity form for profile management or a single page survey.

 Entity forms contain relationships to webpages and additional properties to control the initialization of the form within the portal.
 The relationship to a webpage allows dynamic retrieval of the form definition for a given page node within the portal website.

 When you create a new entity form, the first step is to decide which entity and form name that you will be rendering and the mode: Insert, Edit, or Read Only.
 The mode you select will determine if you are creating a new record from the portal, editing an existing record, or just displaying information about a record on the portal.

 For this demonstration, let’s consider a scenario in which Contoso, Inc. would like to create a custom entity in PowerApps linked to a form rendered on their Customer Self-Service Portal that will allow users to submit suggestions for improvement that they would like to see the company introduce.
 The steps that the administrator at Contoso, Inc. would take to achieve this include the following: